 Once spring arrives you should start to see some shoots appear.
 I like to sprinkle some more organic fertilizer over them to help them grow.
 Remember to water your garlic when the ground is dry.
 Just don’t over water them.

-Generally garlic needs to be pulled when the stocks are of good height.
-Here in New England garlic is ready to be pulled some time in July.
+Generally, garlic needs to be pulled when the stocks are of good height.
+Here in New England garlic is ready to be pulled sometime in July.
 Once the outer leaves begin to turn yellow and brown it’s time to check if they are ready.
 Start by pulling one stalk and see if the head is fully developed and of good size.
-If you are satisfied with the look of the garlic you can pull the all.
+If you are satisfied with the look of the garlic you can pull them all.
 You are looking for tight heads.
 The tricky part is if you leave them in too long they will begin to separate and open up.
 If this happens they will not store for very long, so it is a matter of timing.

 Garlic is fun and easy to grow.
 The nice part is it does not take up too much space in your garden.
-In a future post I will show you how I dry my garlic for storing.
+In a future post, I will show you how I dry my garlic for storing.
 Try to grow garlic today, you will not regret it.